Thien Mu Pagoda: The Oldest Temple in Hue City

 The Great Bell in Thien Mua. ©Vietnamdrive

-On the left side of Phuoc Duyen Tower is a small tower on the left side of the way, and inside is the treasure of Dai Hong Bell - the Great Bell.
-Dai Hong Chung was cast in 1710, during the reign of Lord Nguyen Phuc Chu.
-The bell weighs more than 2000kg, is 2.5m high, has a mouth diameter of 1.4m, and has many exquisite patterns engraved on its body.
+• On the right is the bell tower, with Dai Hong Chung cast in 1710, during the reign of Lord Nguyen Phuc Chu.
+The bell weighs more than 2000kg, is 2.5m high, has a mouth diameter of 1.4m, and has many exquisite patterns engraved on its body and a dragon on the bell belt.
+The bell once had a sound that echoed far away and was said to be able to carry prayers throughout the region, across the other side of the Perfume River.

 austin car in thien mu pagoda